Omicron drives US deaths higher than in fall’s delta wave

 “Omicron will push us over a million deaths,” said Andrew Noymer, a public health professor at the University of California, Irvine.
 “That will cause a lot of soul searching.
 There will be a lot of discussion about what we could have done differently, how many of the deaths were preventable.”

+The average daily death toll is now at the same level as last February, when the country was slowly coming off its all-time high of 3,300 a day.

+More Americans are taking precautionary measures against the virus than before the omicron surge, according to a AP-NORC poll this week.
+But many people, fatigued by crisis, are returning to some level of normality with hopes that vaccinations or prior infections will protect them.

-Omicron symptoms are often milder, and some infected people show no symptoms, researchers agree.
+Omicron symptoms are often milder, and some infected people show none, researchers agree.
 But like the flu, it can be deadly, especially for people who are older, have other health problems or who are unvaccinated.

 “Importantly, ‘milder’ does not mean ‘mild,’” Centers for Disease Control and Prevention Director Dr. Rochelle Walensky said this week during a White House briefing.